CartoDB/carto-selfhosted-helm/customizations/README.md

 If you need a more advanced configuration you can check the [full chart documentation](../chart/README.md) with all the available [parameters](../chart/README.md#parameters) or contact [support@carto.com](mailto:support@carto.com)

-## Tips for create the customization Yaml file
+## Tips for creating the customization Yaml file

 Here you can find some basic instructions in order to create the config yaml file for your environment:

 - The configuration file `customizations.yaml` will be composed with keys and their value, please do not define the same key several times, because they will be overridden between them.
-Each key in the yaml file would have subkeys for differents configurations, so all of them should be inside the root key.
+Each key in the yaml file would have subkeys for different configurations, so all of them should be inside the root key.
 Example:
     ```yaml
     mapsApi:
       autoscaling: